aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

 {{% alert title="Info" color="info" %}}

 Aspose.Slides also provides the [Shape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Shape) class that allows you to add shapes to slides.
-However, not all shapes added through the `IShape` class can hold text.
+However, not all shapes added through the `Shape` class can hold text.
 But shapes added through the [AutoShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/AutoShape) class may contain text.

 {{% /alert %}}

 {{% alert title="Note" color="warning" %}}

-Therefore, when dealing with a shape to which you want to add text, you may want to check and confirm that it was cast through the `IAutoShape` class.
-Only then will you be able to work with [TextFrame](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrame), which is a property under `IAutoShape`.
+Therefore, when dealing with a shape to which you want to add text, you may want to check and confirm that it was cast through the `AutoShape` class.
+Only then will you be able to work with [TextFrame](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrame), which is a property under `AutoShape`.
 See the [Update Text](https://docs.aspose.com/slides/nodejs-java/manage-textbox/#update-text) section on this page.

 {{% /alert %}}